mongodb/mongo-csharp-driver/Docs/reference/content/what_is_new.md

   pre = "<i class='fa fa-star'></i>"
 +++

-## What's New in the MongoDB .NET 2.2 Driver
+## What's new in 2.3

-The 2.2 driver ships with a number of new features.
-The most notable are discussed below.
+The 2.3.0 driver is a minor release with few new features.
+The most notable is discussed below.

-## Sync API

-The 2.0 and 2.1 versions of the .NET driver featured a new async-only API.
-Version 2.2 introduces sync versions of every async method.

-## Support for server 3.2
+## Support for .NET Core

-* Support for bypassing document validation for write operations on collections where document validation has been enabled
-* Support for write concern for FindAndModify methods
-* Support for read concern
-* Builder support for new aggregation stages and new accumulators in $group stage
-* Support for version 3 text indexes
+You can now use the .NET driver with .NET Core.

+The Nuget packages target two versions of the .NET frameworks: net45 and netstandard1.5.
+The net45 target allows the driver to be used with the full .NET Framework version 4.5 and later, and the netstandard1.5 target allows the driver to be used with any framework that supports netstandard1.5, which includes .NET Core 1.0.